Open Source News

 It was great to see so many of you at the show.
 We hope you found it as useful and beneficial as we did.
 Congratulations to our prize draw winner, Terry Brotherhood of Planned Occasions, who wins a day of consultancy at his premises.
 Congratulations also to the four runners-up: Song Xu of Slemba, James Grant of Business Finance Partners, Kim Chapman of Chapman Design Associates and Maria Mina of 4ward coaching - we will be in touch soon to help you choose your UK domain names!

 Openstrike were exhibiting at Business First 2003 in Croydon on the 8th and 9th of October.
 There were demonstrations of Linux on the desktop, a chance to talk about the benefits of open source, and a competition to win a day of on-site consultancy.
-The white paper “How Open Source Software Benefits Business” which was available at the show can be downloaded here in PostScript or PDF format.
+The white paper “How Open Source Software Benefits Business” which was available at the show can be downloaded here as a PDF document.

 Sobig